microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

  *
  * @param code The twoslash markup'd code
  * @param extension For example: "ts", "tsx", "typescript", "javascript" or "js".
+ * @param defaultOptions Allows setting any of the handbook options from outside the function, useful if you don't want LSP identifiers
  * @param tsModule An optional copy of the TypeScript import, if missing it will be require'd.
  * @param lzstringModule An optional copy of the lz-string import, if missing it will be require'd.
  * @param fsMap An optional Map object which is passed into @typescript/vfs - if you are using twoslash on the